PiggyAwesome/useless/README.md

-Yo mamma so fat when she dances at a concert the whole band skips.
+Yo mamma so fat she fell in a whirlpool and got stuck